-- 2. Click the Filter Ports control. - Click the Select Port Filter drop-down and select New Port Filter.
-The filter criteria section displays. - 4.
-Complete the fields for the filter criteria:
+- 2. Click the Filter Ports control. - 3.
+Click the Select Port Filter drop-down and select New Port Filter.

+4. Complete the fields for the filter criteria:

 - a.
 From the drop-down, select the Field to search.

 - b.
 From the drop-down, select the Operator.

 - c.
 Enter or select the Value to match.

 - 5. To enter additional filter criteria:

-- a.
-Click 🕀 Add Criteria.
+- a Click (Add Criteria.